AmberELEC/website/docs/Getting-Started.md

 ## Game Collections

 [Game Collections](Collections) allow you to organize your games into custom categories that are easy to browse and sort through.
 351ELEC has extensive support for game collections, including a number of [Automatic Game Collections](Collections#automatic-game-collections) that already exist for all sorts of useful filters, including individual arcade boards like the popular Capcom CPS boards.
+Since Automatic Collections are based on game metadata, you must scrape your games in order for them to work properly.

 ## Playing Games